KevCaz/thesis/man/chapitre3/main.md

 The total number of species, the number of species present in at least 1% of the total number of sites and the number of species for which traits information were available are reported in Table @tbl:numsp.

+#### Pitcher Plants Network

+*Sarracenia purpurea* is a carnivorous plant that occurs along the east coast of North America from the panhandle of Florida to Canada and across southern Canada to British Columbia [@Buckley2010]. *S. purpurea* has tube-shaped leaves that fill with rainwater and house a food web consisting of bacteria, protozoa, rotifers, and dipteran larvae among other taxa [@Addicott1974; @Buckley2010].
+This inquiline food web decomposes prey items releasing nutrients to the plant [@Mouquet2008; @Baiser2011].
+We used pitcher plant data from 39 sites across North America (Fig. 1B) collected by @Buckley2010.
+This dataset contains abundance data and feeding interactions for 20 pitcher plant food webs at each site for a total of 769 food webs (11 pitchers were dropped due to missing data).
+In total, there are 90 species and morpho species.
+Interaction structure (*i.e.*, who eats whom) is from @Baiser2012 which is based on previous studies [*e.g.*, @Addicott1974; @Miller2002, @Butler008] and direct observation of feeding interactions.

 #### Traits-based distance